-Over the past few years Cambridge Kung Fu have provided a number of free self defence workshops for Scout groups in and around Cambridge.
-And we would like to do even more, not just for Scouts, but for any local Community Groups.
-If you are involved in a Community Group that recognises the importance of self defence awareness skills please get in touch
+Over the years Cambridge Kung Fu have collaborated with local Community Groups on a number of projects and we would like to do even more so if you are involved in a Community Group that recognises the importance of self defence, awareness, relaxation and/or mindfulness skills then please get in touch.

-Our most recent workshop was in May 2012 for the Streatham Scout Troop.
+In May 2012 we ran a workshop for the Streatham Scout Troop.
 In this workshop we began by loosening up and learned the importance of working to utilise our body parts as a team rather than a group of individuals, and the power that comes from achieving this.
 We played a fun martial arts game that trains hand, eye coordination, general movement skills and awareness.
 The Scouts, including both boys and girls, then learned some basic tactics for breaking an adults grip, an important skill for parents who want to optimise their children's chances of escaping if an adult should grab hold of them for any reason.
 We finished with a little chat about how running away is the ultimate self defence technique, but how this requires excellent fitness to achieve, and so we discussed the importance of living a healthy lifestyle and exercising regularly to make this an option.

 Colours of Dance